Learn about moderation tools here.

 – Lasso: If you have lasso selected, you can freehand the area you want undone.

-Layer 1, 2 and 3: The layers selected will be the layers undone. (layer rooms only)
+Layer 1, 2 and 3: The layers selected will be the layers undone if you are in a layered room.

 Saving a frame: You can save a frame by right clicking on the undo screen on the frame you want to save.